Greece takes bottom EU spot in global corruption index

 Last month, state media quoted Communist Party chief Xi Jinping as saying that if corruption was allowed to run wild, the Communist Party risked major unrest and the collapse of its rule.

-Elsewhere among the so-called BRICs, Swardt said Russia's new restrictions on non-governmental organizations would make it harder to monitor and check corruption.
+Elsewhere among the so-called BRICs, Swardt said Russia's new restrictions on non-governmental organisations would make it harder to monitor and check corruption.
 Russia ranks 133rd in the 2012 global rankings, up from 143 last year.

 With Russia taking on the rotating presidency of the Group of 20 leading economies, Moscow should try to "lead by example and not by the lowest common denominator in terms of bribery", Swardt said.